donalharrison/no1_system/docs/characters/Skills.md

 ## Effect Skills
 Effect Skills are a distinct set of Skills that require the use of a separate Action to be activated.
 These Skills represent specialized abilities or techniques that characters can use to produce specific effects or outcomes within the game.

-Effect Skills come with the added benefit of Skill Talents which alter the results of any Actions for which the Skill is applied.
-Characters acquire one Skill Talent for every rank they have in the Effect Skill.
+Effect Skills come with the added benefit of Skill Triggers which alter the results of any Actions for which the Skill is applied.
+Characters acquire one Skill Trigger for every rank they have in the Effect Skill.
-Skill Talents come in two varieties: *Static* and *Trigger*.
-*Static Skill Talents* take effect any time the Skill is used, while *Trigger Skill Talents* only occur when the result of the Skill attempt meet the Trigger's condition(s).

 ## Skills Lists